Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Background and motivation

 \subsection{Feature coding}

-Visual signal coding encodes and reconstructs the original visual data \cite{tian2023nonsemantics,zhang2024all,gao2023towards,lu2024preprocessing,tian2024smc}.
-Unlike visual signal coding, feature coding refers to the process of encoding features into bitstreams.
 Originally introduced within the Coding for Machines framework \cite{yang2021video,duan2020video}, feature coding is one of two primary branches alongside visual coding.
-One step in time ahead of feature coding, visual signal coding has already been explored in the context of large models \cite{tian2024freevsc}.
+Unlike visual coding \cite{tian2023nonsemantics,zhang2024all,gao2023towards,lu2024preprocessing,tian2024smc,mao2024perceptual,sheng2024vnvc,li2024object,li2024ustc}, which encodes and reconstructs the original visual data, feature coding involves encoding features extracted from source data into bitstreams.
+While visual coding has already been explored in the context of large models \cite{tian2024freevsc,kao2024bridging}, feature coding remains unexplored in this domain.

-Despite recent progress, feature coding research currently faces three limitations.
+Despite recent progress, feature coding research still faces three key limitations.
 First, there is a \textbf{restricted variety of model types} in use.
-The existing feature extraction relies on small-scale, CNN-based models such as ResNet series \cite{li2023attention,suzuki2022deep,kim2023end,liu2023learnt,cai2022high}.
-However, as Transformer architectures now dominate large model research \cite{touvron2023llama,dubey2024llama,esser2024sd3,oquab2023dinov2}, it is crucial to investigate feature coding for Transformer-based models to capture the rich representations they provide.
+The existing feature coding focuses on small-scale CNN features such as \cite{li2023attention,suzuki2022deep,kim2023end,liu2023learnt,cai2022high,ma2024feature,gao2024rethinking}.
+However, as Transformer architectures now dominate large model research \cite{touvron2023llama,dubey2024llama,esser2024sd3,oquab2023dinov2}, it is crucial to investigate feature coding for Transformer-based models.
 Second, the field is constrained by the \textbf{limited scope of task types}.
-Existing studies mainly address discriminative tasks like image classification and segmentation \cite{choi2021latent,feng2022image,zhang2021MSFC,yan2021SSSIC,chen2024end,misra2022video}, while generative tasks remain largely unexplored.
-Given the significance of generative models in modern AI, extending feature coding to include these tasks, such as image synthesis, is essential.
-The third limitation is the \textbf{constrained range of source modalities}.
-Current feature coding research predominantly focuses on features from visual data, overlooking the increasingly important features derived from textual data, particularly in light of advancements in LLMs.
+Existing studies primarily address discriminative tasks such as image classification and segmentation \cite{choi2021latent,feng2022image,zhang2021MSFC,yan2021SSSIC,chen2024end,misra2022video}, while generative tasks remain largely unexplored.
+Given the significance of generative models, extending feature coding to include these tasks, such as image synthesis, is essential.
+The third limitation is the \textbf{constrained range of source modality}.
+Current feature coding research predominantly focuses on features extracted from visual data, overlooking the increasingly important features generated from textual data, particularly in light of advancements in LLMs.
 Expanding to multiple modalities is crucial as the diversity of AI applications grows.